metakgp/chillzone/README.md

 1. Update the `SESSION` and `SEMESTER` environment variables
 1. Delete the `all_subjects.json` file
 1. Delete the `first-year.csv` file.
-You need to populate this file manually using `first-year.csv.template` as a reference
+You need to populate this file manually using `first-year.csv.template` as a reference or please look into the `first-year-parse` directory to generate the new first-year timetable.
 1. Empty the `problems` array inside `main.go`
 1. Run `go build && ./chillzone`.
 This will build and run the `main` function inside `main.go`